http-feeds/http-feeds/README.md

 An aggregate is identified through its `subject`.
 An aggregate feed _must_ contain every aggregate at least once.
-Every aggregate update leads to an appended feed entry with the full current state or an URL to fetch the current state.
+Every created aggregate and each update leads to an appended feed entry with the full current state.

 Feed consumers can subscribe an _aggregate feed_ to perform near real-time data synchronization to build local read models and to trigger actions when new or updated data is received.
 A feed consumer has an consistent state when reaching the end of the feed.